 In the fall of 2021, the networks of the National Council of Nonprofits posted an online survey to gauge the scope of the workforce shortage problems for charitable organizations and determine the impact on their abilities to advance their missions.
-The analysis, benefitting from responses from more than 1,000 nonprofits from all 50 states, presents the most up-to-date picture of the adverse consequences of workforce shortages.
+The analysis, benefitting from responses from more than 1,000 nonprofits from all 50 states, presented a picture of the adverse consequences of workforce shortages.
 The analysis utilizes responses and comments from nonprofits nationwide to explain the causes and impacts of the nonprofit workforce shortage and propose solutions to pursue in upcoming legislative sessions.

 Nonprofit Workforce Shortages: A Crisis that Affects Everyone

 Since the publication of the special report in December 2021, governments at all levels have taken some actions to alleviate workforce shortages.
 However, the crisis continues to grow, which hurts individuals when organizations do not have enough employees to meet the public's needs.
 Now it the time for public officials to commit to advancing policy solutions at the local, state and federal levels to eliminate a crisis that affects everyone.

 The Challenges Continue